 Royal Botanic Gardens Kew

-Construction of the very first gardens at Kew can be traced back to when Edward I moved into his manor house in neighbouring Richmond in 1299, and development progressed over time around various royal residence.
+Construction of the very first gardens at Kew can be traced back to when Edward I moved into his manor house in neighbouring Richmond in 1299, and development progressed over time around the various royal residence.
 These included Henry VII Richmond Palace and Mary Tudors house in Kew.
 Kew Gardens as we know it now was established in 1759, around the same time as the merging of these royal estates at Kew and Richmond.

 A walled garden established by William Coys contained the first of the plants held at Kew, but it wasn’t until collector Francis Masson was appointed in 1771 that the collection took a more considered turn.
 Thanks to the Royal Horticultural Society and their president William Cavendish, the gardens were adopted as a national botanical garden in 1840.
 Gardens were increased to 75 acres and the arboretum initially to 270 acres then later to the current 300 acres.

 Over the years, the collection at Royal Botanic Gardens Kew has grown to significant international importance.
 Over 650 scientist’s manage the collection of over 30,000 living plants and more than seven million plant specimens.
 The Kew collection includes the Millennium Seed Bank at its Wakehurst site in West Sussex.
 The MSB is the largest and most important global science-based conservations program, preserving seeds from the most threatened and useful plants in the world.

 Since 2003, the gardens were put on the UNESCO list of World Heritage Sites and is famous world-wide with over 2.5 million visitors annually.
 It is, therefore, no surprise that The Royal Mint produced this iconic and now highly sought after commemorative 50p coin to celebrate the gardens 250-year anniversary.

 - Composition: Cupro-nickel (75% copper, 25% nickel)

 - Diameter: 27.30mm